-We are thrilled to have a highly experienced team of trainers who will be working with us as Course Instructors during our Fall 2017 offering of Don’t Kvetch, Organize!.
+We are thrilled to have a highly experienced team of trainers who will be working with us as Course Instructors during our Winter 2019 offering of Don’t Kvetch, Organize!.
 Course Instructors will be your guide throughout the course to support your learning, and each will facilitate a section of around 25-30 participants.
 You can read their bios below.